MartinsAwojide/tinyml-digital-counter-for-metering/README.md

 - Build lighting system for obtaining reading at night
 - Deep sleep and energy saving mode
 - Alerting system for notification

-#
-# Others
-- Build a prototype with a basic digital display and if we succeed we can move to the next step
-- Collect data from real electric meter
-- Process the image and build simple CV model
-- Build simple baseline model
-- Improve the baseline model
-- Inteface with LCD module
-- Inteface with wifi module